scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 The Gaia dataset
 ----------------

 The Gaia DR3 dataset is a catalog containing information on 1.7 billion stars in our galaxy.
-For this work, we extracted the 3D coordinates and magnitudes of 1.4 billion stars (those with non-null parallax values).
+For this work, we extracted the 3D coordinates of 1.4 billion stars (those with non-null parallax values).
 When stored as a binary table, the dataset is 22 GB in size (uncompressed).

-However, we converted the tabular dataset into a sphere with a radius of 10,000 light years and framed it into a 3D array of shape (10,000, 10,000, 10,000).
-Each cell in the array represents a cube of 2 light years per side and contains the magnitude (brightness) of every star within it.
-Given that the average distance between stars in the Milky Way is about 5 light years, very few cells will contain more than one star.
+However, we converted the tabular dataset into a sphere with a radius of 10,000 light years and framed it into a 3D array of shape (20,000, 20,000, 20,000).
+Each cell in the array represents a cube of 1 light year per side and contains the number of stars within it.
+Given that the average distance between stars in the Milky Way is about 5 light years, very few cells will contain more than one star (e.g. the maximum of stars in a single cell in our sphere is 6).
 This 3D array contains 0.7 billion stars, which is a significant portion of the Gaia catalog.

-The magnitude of each star is stored as a float32, resulting in a total dataset size of 3.7 TB.
-However, we can greatly reduce its size to 14 GB by using compression.
-This is possible because the 3D array is very sparse, and Blosc2 can compress the zeroed parts almost entirely.
-Additionally, by using lossy compression (via the internal :code:`TRUNC_PREC` filter) to retain only 2 significant digits in the star's magnitude, we can further reduce the size to a mere 8 GB.
+The number of stars is stored as a uint8, resulting in a total dataset size of 7.3 TB.
+However, compression can greatly reduce its size to 6.5 GB since the 3D array is very sparse.
+Blosc2 can compress the zeroed parts almost entirely.

+In addition, we store other data about the stars in a separate table indexed with the position of each star (using PyTables).
+For demonstration purposes, we store the radial velocity, effective temperature, and G-band magnitude using a float32 for each field.
+The size of the table is 14.1 GB uncompressed, but it can be compressed to 5.6 GB.
+Adding another 1.5 GB for the index brings the total size to 7.2 GB.
+Therefore, the 3D array is 6.5 GB, and the table with the additional information and its index are 7.2 GB, making a total of 13.7 GB.
+This comfortably fits within the storage capacity of any modern laptop.

 .. figure:: 3d-view-milkyway-inverse.png
    :scale: 25%